0xSmiley/0xSmiley.github.io/_posts/2020-04-26-AttacktiveDir.md

 ![enum](/img/2020-04-26-AttacktiveDir/enum.png)
 ![enum2](/img/2020-04-26-AttacktiveDir/enum2.png)

-We managed to also retrieve information about the full AD domain name and the Domain Name of the machine plus some username that might be useful later.
+Once more, we managed retrieve information about the full AD domain name and the Domain Name of the machine plus some usernames that might be useful later on.

-We follow using the tool [Kerbrute](https://github.com/ropnop/kerbrute/), which can be installed using the following command:
+We follow using the tool [Kerbrute](https://github.com/ropnop/kerbrute/), which can be installed using the  command:

 ~~~
 go get github.com/ropnop/kerbrute